AntoonGa/templator/README.md

    pdoc -d google src/templator --output-directory ./docs
    ```
 Open the ./docs/index.html file in your browser after running this command in a terminal.
+This tool requires a fair amount of practice to perform decently...
+In particular you should watch your imports, docstring documentation and top-of-modules documentation.
+Best practice:
+   - Every package (folders with an init.py files) should have a readme.
+   - Every init.py docstring should be in markdown format.
+   - Every package init.py should include the readme as explained above.
+   - Every class, method and function should have a google docstring.